 Before using, test a strand of your hair and follow all label instructions.

-YouTube Video with Instructions and Before/After Pics of Sun In
+Sun-In Review on YouTube with Instructions and Before/After Results

 Prefer to watch a video with a review of Sun In?
-(And to see before and after pics?)
+(And to see before and after pics of Sun-In?)

 Check out this Sun In Review on the Very Easy Makeup YouTube Channel.